The Art of the Arrival Window

 I remember the first time I really sat with what that meant.
 Four and a half hours.
 No real answer.
-Just — be available.
+Just be available.
 Be ready.
 Don’t go too far.
 Don’t start anything too involved.
-Just… wait.
+Just wait.

-Here’s what I’ve come to understand though: we don’t actually hate waiting.
+Here’s what I’ve come to understand though.
+We don’t actually hate waiting.

 We hate not knowing.

 There’s a difference.
 Waiting with clarity is manageable.
 You can breathe inside it.
 You can plan around it.
 But waiting inside uncertainty?
 That’s where the anxiety lives.
-That’s where you start checking your phone every 11 minutes.
+That’s where you start checking your phone every eleven minutes.
 That’s where a small inconvenience starts to feel like disrespect.

 That’s not operational logistics.
 That’s emotional design.